-Mutation was originally proposed in 1971 but lost fervor due to high costs involved.
+Mutation was originally proposed in 1971 but lost fervor due to the high costs involved.
 Now, again it has picked steam and is widely used for languages such as Java and XML.

 Step 1: Faults are introduced into the source code of the program by creating many versions called mutants.
 Each mutant should contain a single fault, and the goal is to cause the mutant version to fail which demonstrates the effectiveness of the test cases.

 Step 2: Test cases are applied to the original program and also to the mutant program.
-A test case should be adequate, and it is tweaked to detect faults in a program.
+A Test Case should be adequate, and it is tweaked to detect faults in a program.

-Step 4: If the original program and mutant programs generate the same output, then that the mutant is killed by the test case.
+Step 4: If the original program and mutant programs generate the different output, then that the mutant is killed by the test case.
 Hence the test case is good enough to detect the change between the original and the mutant program.

 A mutation is nothing but a single syntactic change that is made to the program statement.
 Each mutant program should differ from the original program by one mutation.